luismartinezs/restaurant-reservation-system/README.md

 ## Notes

 - Calculating average rating in real time because we also have to fetch NxM times for reservations so the total number of queries is NxM + NxP which does not change complexity -- O(Nx2M)
+- booking system:
+  - restaurant has X tables
+  - A reservation sets number of people.
+  - give guests 2 hours to eat
+  - a restaurant is "full" for a given timeslot if all seats are booked for that given timeslot
+  - "full" is function of: total number of seats, number of seats booked, booking time, number of people in booking
+  - user must enter: booking time, number of guests, restaurant.
+System returns availabiltiy
+  - user must always select restaurant
+  - for booking time and number of guests, there are some defaults
+    - booking time: 19h same day if it's before 19h, 19h next day if it's after 19h.
+So the closest 19h in the future
+    - number of guests: 2 (can select up to 8)

 ## Coding practices